muhjaury/NodejsKubernetesAPI/README.md

 API using ExpressJS deployed to Docker and Kubernetes with JWT for tokenization

-Apply the Kubernetes .yml for using this program
+Apply the Kubernetes (Deploy + Service) deploy.yml for using this program

 Admin Credential </br>
 Username : adminsejutacita2022 </br>